bao-project/bao-docs/source/development/contributing.rst

     Contributor's Name <contributors@email.com>

 using the name and e-mail associated with their Github accounts and commits.
 However, if some contributor requests to be listed in another format, (e.g. using some alias), we can also accommodate it.

 If a contributor does not wish to be listed or have any of their information removed, maintainers must fulfill their request.

 Preferably, these files should list the contributors/authors in a chronologic order regarding their first contribution.
-That means each times a new person is added it is appended at the end of the file.
+That means each time a new person is added it is appended at the end of the file.

 .. _branch_protection: